daffodil/factory-planner/HACKING.md

 app/fp/
 - the factory planner logic, models, structs etc

+app/views/
+- the main templates

+app/views/staff/
+- the backend templates when logged.in

 ===============
 Database
 ===============
 Database is initialised with the gorm..
-I know, but what chices we have, maybe sqlx is better..
+I know, but what choices we have, maybe sqlx is better..
+.. but later re orm and future once figure ot x/db issues

 Currently..
 -------------------------------
-- using mysql (soon postgres)
+- using mysql, soon postgres, sqlite but wanted is postgis/spatical
 - database is initialised in app/init.go and InitDB which it "gorm"
 - https://github.com/jinzhu/gorm
 - Get a "handle" to underlying go lang database with "gorm.DB.DB()" = golang native interface

 Initialisation and Connection:
 -------------------------------